canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.
 Currently this is assumed to be the Assistant Deputy Minister (ADM), or any other person named by the ADM, (because of the assignment of rights by an open source software licence) and the Information Management Senior Official (IMSO) of departments and agencies (like open information).

-## Release Early, Release Often
+## Release Early, Release Often, Work in the Open

-Source code should be released as early as possible in the project's lifecycle to avoid the overhead downstream.
+Source code should be released as early as possible in the project's lifecycle to avoid the overhead downstream and your public repo should be the single source of truth.
+Released version may not essentially mean it is the deployed version.

 Publishing your code and data from the beginning of your technology project or programme will encourage: